 Large Companies Buying Smaller Ones

-It has been a growing trend within recent years for big companies to buy out small ones.
+It has been a growing trend in recent years for big companies to buy out small ones.
 For instance, Chef’s plate was bought out by Hello Fresh, and GoReadyMade was bought out by Freshly.
-By purchasing the smaller companies, the larger meal kit services are expanding their operations while simultaneously decreasing the competition.
-As meal kit services continue to develop and need to be profitable, it is probable that the acquisitions and mergers will increase.
+By purchasing the smaller companies, the more giant meal kit services are expanding their operations while decreasing competition.
+As meal kit services continue to develop and need to be profitable, the acquisitions and mergers will probably increase.

 Extended Delivery Services

 The convenience of delivery is another reason some people use this service.
-In light of this, many meal kits are beginning to offer extended delivery services.
-Some meal kits offer multiple delivery times throughout the day, which makes them good options for breakfast, lunch, or dinner.
+In light of this, many meal kits are beginning to offer comprehensive delivery services.
+In addition, some meal kits offer multiple delivery times throughout the day, making them good breakfast, lunch, or dinner options.

 - The meal-kit business is worth approximately $5 billion.